 - See Terms of the Competition: Appendix G for a look-up table of Playing Handicaps for the more commonly used formats of play.

 - When more than 1 set of tees are in use, such as for Mixed and Open to All competitions, adjustments are made to the Playing handicaps of some competitors as described in Terms of the Competition: Appendix N.

 You can view more about Course Handicaps and Playing Handicaps in the following videos:

-You will never have to perform the calculations described above because there are look-up tables below, in the Lockers Rooms and adjacent to the 1st Tee.
+You don't have to perform the calculations described above yourself because there are look-up tables below, in the Lockers Rooms and adjacent to the 1st Tee.

-Your Course and Playing Handicaps are also available to view in HowDidiDo and at the PSI screen in the clubhouse (or will be when we are able to use it again).
+Your Course and Playing Handicaps are also available to view in HowDidiDo and at the PSI screen in the clubhouse.

 Tap the buttons below for look-up charts of Course Handicap and Playing Handicap for Individual play (95%) and Pairs/Team better-ball (85%):